microsoft/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-01.md

 As mentioned earlier, you can choose which scenario to go for you POC environment:

-- If you choose Scenario 1: Deploy a VNET-secured AIS environment, you should be able to create a set of Bicep templates that:
+- Scenario 1: Deploy a VNET-secured AIS environment, you should be able to create a set of Bicep templates that:
   1. Creates a resource group in your region of choice
   1. Deploy a Virtual Network
   1. Deploy an API Management service in Developer tier, single-instance, in Internal mode.